 When you are convicted of fraud, you may be sent to prison, be forced to pay heavy fines and, if you are a doctor, you may lose your medical license.
 After you serve your sentence, you will likely be haunted by employment and housing discrimination based on your criminal record.

 CONTACT A HOUSTON MEDICAL FRAUD ATTORNEY

 The numbers don’t lie: most people who are charged with health care fraud are found guilty.
-Your only chance of beating the grave consequences that accompany a fraud conviction is to work with a top Houston criminal attorney with experience in the federal courts.
+Your only chance of beating the grave consequences that accompany a fraud conviction is to work with a top federal criminal defense lawyer with experience in the federal courts.
 Even if you have not yet been charged but believe you are under investigation for a crime of this nature, James Alston can help preserve your rights during the investigation.